snorkleboy/TCPchat/readme.md

 - chatrooms
 - better console commands
-- make basic app that responds
+- make it respond to a http get request
+- make a simple webapp as a gui for the server.